Skip to content

 Commands Recap

-You’ve completed an orthographic projection drawing using first‑angle layout, proper line weights, hidden edges, and centerlines.
-Export to PDF when ready and verify scale/weights in the print preview.
+You've completed an orthographic projection drawing using first-angle layout, proper line weights, hidden edges, and dimensions.
+Export to PDF to verify scale and line weights in print preview.